 # portal server LOCAL ip 10.1.50.1 portal free-rule 1 source ip 10.1.50.0 mask 255.255.255.0 destination ip 192.168.1.57 mask 255.255.255.255 udp 53 portal free-rule 2 source ip 192.168.1.57 mask 255.255.255.255 udp 53 destination ip 10.1.50.0 mask 255.255.255.0 portal free-rule 3 source ip 10.1.51.0 mask 255.255.255.0 destination ip 192.168.1.57 mask 255.255.255.255 udp 53 portal free-rule 4 source ip 192.168.1.57 mask 255.255.255.255 udp 53 destination ip 10.1.51.0 mask 255.255.255.0 portal local-server http #

 On top, there is the portal configuration and free-rule one and two, from the previous post.
 I just added free-rule three and four to allow DNS queries from VLAN 51.
 The last line will enable HTTP for the portal.
-Last step for the portal configuration is to bind the portal to the VLAN interface:
+The last step for the portal configuration is to bind the portal to the VLAN interface:

 # interface Vlan-interface51 description local_WLAN_Portal_remote_auth ip address 10.1.51.1 255.255.255.0 dhcp server apply ip-pool local_portal_remote_auth portal server LOCAL method direct #